This is how you motivate colleagues to work safely

 Toolbox meetings

-Most companies do organize toolbox meetings.
-But are these also informal and interactive?
-Engage with each other about safety.
+Most companies organize toolbox meetings, but are they also informal and interactive?
+Employees need to engage with each other on the topic of safety.
 At eWorks, we have about 70 ready-to-use toolboxes that help you have the conversation together.

-Do employees regularly receive compliments when they work safely?
-Then they will actually start working more safely.
-This may sound very simple, but unfortunately it happens too little in practice.
-You can give compliments in many ways.
-We recommend putting someone in the spotlight at the beginning of a toolbox meeting.
+Do employees regularly receive positive feedback when they work safely?
+If they do, it will actually motivate them to start working even more safely.
+This may sound very easy to do, but unfortunately it happens too infrequently in practice.
+You can give positive feedback to employees in many ways.
+We recommend putting someone in the spotlight at the beginning of toolbox meetings.
 That way, you will certainly not forget!

 Responding to the need for autonomy

-By giving freedom of choice, you reinforce autonomy.
-You can apply this in hundreds of ways.
-For example, when it comes to toolbox meetings, you could present the following choices:
+By giving people freedom of choice, you reinforce their autonomy.
+You can apply this principle in hundreds of ways.
+For example, you could present the following choices during toolbox meetings:

-• What do you want the next toolbox to be about?
+• What do you want the next toolbox meeting to be about?

-• What is a nice approach for you?
+• What is a good approach for you?

-• What time for a toolbox meeting suits you best?
+• What time suits you best for a toolbox meeting?

-Note that unlimited freedom of choice is actually paralyzing.
-It is therefore wise to limit the number of choices, for example: Do we want a toolbox meeting Wednesday morning at 10 a.m. or Friday during lunch?
+Note that unlimited freedom of choice is actually counterproductive.
+It is therefore wise to limit the number of choices.
+For example, you can ask: Do we want to have a toolbox meeting Wednesday morning at 10 a.m. or Friday during lunch?

 Strengthening competencies

-You can strengthen competencies by carefully handling incident reports.
-Follow up actively.
-This can easily be done with our DareToCare app.
-It allows your colleagues to make incident reports from their phones.
+You can strengthen people’s competencies by carefully handling incident reports and following up on them actively.
+This can be done easily with our DareToCare app, which allows your colleagues to create incident reports on their phones.

-A big advantage of the app is that it can instantly convert an incident report into a push notification to all employees.
-Is there a dangerous situation?
-Then all employees throughout the organization are immediately informed.
-This way, the employee who made the report feels that his report counts.
-He feels appreciated.
-Combine this with giving a compliment.
+A big advantage of our app is that it can instantly convert an incident report into a push notification to all employees.
+Is there a dangerous situation happening?
+With the help of the notification, all employees throughout the organization can be informed immediately about it.
+This can make the employee who made the report feel like his/her report is important.
+In turn, this will make the employee feel appreciated.

 Check out our webinar!